 Early tooth decay in kids is common and can be prevented with proper dental care.
 Follow these tips to reduce the risk of early tooth decay in your kids:

 Brushing with fluoride toothpaste and flossing twice a day can minimise the chances of plaque formation on your kids’ teeth.
 This also hardens their teeth enamel to prevent the bacterial attack.
 For babies, use wet wipes to clean their gums after feeding.
 Once their teeth erupt, start cleaning them with a soft-bristled toothbrush.

 As a mother, you must know that the right care during pregnancy can improve the dental health of your child.
 A balanced diet is necessary during pregnancy to prevent the risk of enamel hypoplasia in newborn babies.
 Enamel hypoplasia is a kind of enamel defect that can lead to tooth decay in toddlers.
 Also, make sure you maintain good oral hygiene and do regular dental visits while you are pregnant.

 Long term exposure to sugary foods can make your child’s mouth a breeding ground for bacteria.
 Make sure you feed them foods that are low in sugar.
 Try to limit the supply of sticky foods, candies, and smoothies.
 It is also important that kids are well hydrated; make sure that they drink 6-8 cups of water a day.

 Bacteria alone cannot be blamed for the deterioration of dental health, nutritional deficiencies are also a leading cause of dental infections.
 Including calcium-rich foods, such as milk, fish and leafy vegetables in your kids’ diet can improve their dental health.

-One of the best ways to prevent and evaluate the risk of early tooth decay in kids would be visiting a dentist by their first birthday or immediately after the first few teeth erupt.
+One of the best ways to prevent and evaluate the risk of early tooth decay in kids would be visiting a dentist in Dubai by their first birthday or immediately after the first few teeth erupt.
 Scheduling regular visits every six months is also necessary to detect dental problems early.